elec327/elec327.github.io/lab3/index.md

 ##### Lab 3 programming task
 For the lab demo, combine the PWM code you just wrote with the skeleton code and run it on your Pendant from Lab 2.
-Your goal is for LED3 and LED7 to change intensity (duty cycle) from 0 to 100% and back to 0% in 5% steps each time the WDT interrupts.
-They should move in opposite directions, one getting brighter and one getting dimmer.
-Hint: You should be able to accomplish this by changing the value of the TA0CCR1 and TA1CCR1 registers. **Demo this functionality and turn in your code.**
+Your goal is to illuminate the outer and inner ring of LEDs, and for them change intensity (duty cycle) from 0 to 100% and back to 0% in 5% steps each time the WDT interrupts.
+Outer and inner should change in the opposite order, one getting brighter and one getting dimmer.  **Demo this functionality and turn in your code.**